-In this web service tutorial, we will see the introduction of web service tutorial and some jargons of web services.
+In this web service tutorial, we will see the introduction of webservices in java and some jargons of web services.

 You are creating a website which shows weather information of important cities in the world.
 You can actually consume already exposed web services and get the data for the cities.
 You will get the response in form of XML or JSON, you can parse it and show it on your website.